-Since 2002, the Croser family has invested significantly in the refinement of the viticulture of three distinguished sites.
-The Tiers Vineyard, which was planted with Chardonnay in 1979, the Whalebone Vineyard planted with Cabernet varieties in 1974 and the Foggy Hill Vineyard planted with Dijon clones on Pinot Noir rootstocks in 2003.
+The Croser family has invested significantly in the refinement of viticulture across all three of their sites.
+Croser was responsible for planting the first ever Chardonnay vines in the Adelaide Hills – Tiers Vineyard – in 1979.
+The other two vineyard sites are their Whalebone Vineyard, found in Wrattonbully and planted with Cabernet varieties in 1974, and the Foggy Hill Vineyard in the Southern Fleurieu planted with Pinot Noir from Dijon clones on rootstocks in 2003.
 Committed to terroir, the Croser family believes passionately in the identification of distinguished vineyard sites, matching the climate, soil and geology of the site to the right variety and then fastidiously managing the vineyard to maximise quality.
 The Single Vineyard wines are pure expressions of this philosophy.

 The terroir: Tapanappa terroirs are a collection of three distinguished vineyard sites.
 The Tiers Vineyard in Piccadilly Valley is an almost perfect homoclime of Burgundy, mirroring the sites south of the Côtes de Beaune.
-The Whalebone vineyard in Wrattonbully sees Cabernet Sauvignon, Merlot and Shiraz thrive on a ridge of Oligocene Limestone, similar to St. Emilion in Bordeaux.
-The tiny 4 ha Foggy Hill vineyard on the highest point of the Fleurieu Peninsula has a cooler and more moderate climate, therefore ideal for growing Pinot Noir.
+The Whalebone vineyard in Wrattonbully sees Cabernet Sauvignon, Merlot and Shiraz thrive on a ridge of Oligocene Limestone similar to St. Emilion in Bordeaux, but with a Terra Rossa top soil.
+The tiny 4 ha Foggy Hill vineyard on the highest point of the Fleurieu Peninsula planted across 67 million-year-old ferricrete/ sandstone with a cooler and more moderate climate, therefore ideal for growing Pinot Noir.

 Category: